-As General Chair, I invite you to participate in the 2014 IEEE Radio Frequency Integration Technology (RFIT) Symposium, to be held in Hefei, China on 27-30 August 2014.
+As General Chair, I invite you to participate in the 2014 IEEE International Symposium on Radio Frequency Integration Technology RFIT, to be held in Hefei, China on 27-30 August 2014.
 RFIT is the premier IC conference focused exclusively on the latest developments in RF, Microwave, and Millimeter Wave Integrated Circuit technology and innovation.

 RFIT2014 General Chair